 Be on hand to answer questions and even take the time to point out features that you think set your home apart.
 The appraiser may or may not agree with what you think adds value, but if you point out something that he or she would have missed otherwise, you’ve done your job.

-5. Interview the Appraiser when he/she arrives
+5. Chat with the Appraiser when he/she arrives

 This is when you might ask them how long they’ve worked in the area or whether they are familiar with where the school boundaries for your school district are.
 If he or she isn’t familiar with the district boundaries, make sure to point them out and keep asking questions.
 Then make a note of what they did or didn’t know.

 If you get an appraisal where the value is far off from the comps that your agent provides you and what you estimated in your own mind, you may have grounds to fight the appraisal.
 Just be prepared to document all of the short comings of the appraiser who did the work.
 You might also want to have on hand previous appraisals (if they were recent) to provide the appraiser so he or she has some more insight as to what should be “comparable” to your home.

 You should receive a copy of the appraisal once the report is available to your loan officer.
 If you don’t get one, ask.
 If it’s a hard copy, ask for a digital one too.
 Put them both somewhere safe.
 Look at homes the appraiser used in the report and note how its features compared to yours.
 Look at the details noted for your home.
 See how they actually compare to your home.
 Note the size of the home (called the Gross Livable Area or GLA) in comparison to any approved plans you have or previous appraisals or tax records to make sure that value wasn’t excluded where it should have been included.